Last Updated: Aug 30, 2016

 A: Yes.
 You will be able to bring the new number and replace your existing Sprint phone number.
-You can also bring phone numbers from all pre-paid carriers to Sprint if the carrier allows it.
+You can also bring phone numbers from other pre-paid carriers to Sprint.

-Note: Pre-paid balances do not transfer from other carriers or from Boost.
+Note: Pre-paid balances do not transfer from other carriers.

 Q: How will I know when the number I requested to bring to Sprint has been activated?

 A: You will know that your number is active on your Sprint phone when the phone from your former carrier is deactivated.
 You will also receive a text message on your Sprint phone letting you know the activation is complete.
-For Nextel products, the temporary phone number on your Sprint phone will be replaced by the phone number transferred from the other carrier, simply turn your Sprint phone off and back on again to complete activation.
+If your new phone does not work right away, simply turn your Sprint phone off and back on again to complete the activation.

 A: Sprint strives to ensure that 911 calls are minimally impacted by the WLNP process.
 However, while 911 calls can be made during the process — subject to the typical limitations of any wireless 911 call — the public safety dispatch center may not receive an accurate telephone number from your handset, should they need to call you back.
 Therefore, if you need to make an emergency call during the WLNP process, immediately inform the emergency operator of your exact location and your emergency.

 A: Yes.
 You will be responsible for paying all applicable fees to your current provider until the WLNP process has been completed.
-Additionally, if you are subject to a subscriber agreement, you may be obligated to pay early termination fees to your current provider.
+Additionally, if you are subject to a subscriber agreement, you may be obligated to pay early termination fees or accelerated charges to your current provider.

-A: If you are moving outside of the Sprint coverage area, you will not be able to take your Sprint phone number with you and activate it as a local phone number.
+A: Most likely.
+If you are moving outside of the Sprint coverage area, you will not be able to take your Sprint phone number with you and activate it as a local phone number.